deepin-community/ruby-zeitwerk/README.md

 <a id="markdown-motivation" name="motivation"></a>
 ## Motivation

+<a id="markdown-kernelrequire-is-brittle" name="kernelrequire-is-brittle"></a>
+### Kernel#require is brittle

 Since `require` has global side-effects, and there is no static way to verify that you have issued the `require` calls for code that your file depends on, in practice it is very easy to forget some.
 That introduces bugs that depend on the load order.

+Also, if the project has namespaces, setting things up and getting client code to load things in a consistent way needs discipline.
+For example, `require "foo/bar"` may define `Foo`, instead of reopen it.
+That may be a broken window, giving place to superclass mismatches or partially-defined namespaces.

-Zeitwerk provides a way to forget about `require` in your own code, just name things following conventions and done.
+With Zeitwerk, you just name things following conventions and done.
+Things are available everywhere, and descend is always orderly.
+Without effort and without broken windows.

+<a id="markdown-rails-autoloading-was-brittle" name="rails-autoloading-was-brittle"></a>
+### Rails autoloading was brittle

-On the other hand, autoloading in Rails is based on `const_missing`, which lacks fundamental information like the nesting and the resolution algorithm that was being used.
-Because of that, Rails autoloading is not able to match Ruby's semantics and that introduces a series of gotchas.
-The original goal of this project was to bring a better autoloading mechanism for Rails 6.
+Autoloading in Rails was based on `const_missing` up to Rails 5.
+That callback lacks fundamental information like the nesting or the resolution algorithm being used.
+Because of that, Rails autoloading was not able to match Ruby's semantics, and that introduced a [series of issues](https://guides.rubyonrails.org/v5.2/autoloading_and_reloading_constants.html#common-gotchas).
+Zeitwerk is based on a different technique and fixed Rails autoloading starting with Rails 6.

+<a id="markdown-awards" name="awards"></a>
+## Awards

+Zeitwerk has been awarded an "Outstanding Performance Award" Fukuoka Ruby Award 2022.

 <a id="markdown-thanks" name="thanks"></a>
 ## Thanks